mail4hafij/nextjs_azure_devops_pipeline/README.md

   ],
 };
 ```
-- Add all those files (.env .env.production and ecosystem.config.js) to azure devops library as secure files.
+- Add all those files (.env OR .env.production and ecosystem.config.js) to azure devops library as secure files.
 You can download these secure files in the build machine using a DownloadSecureFile@1 pipeline task (yml).
 This way we are making sure the correct .env file is provided in the build machine.
 - For the release pipeline set the startup command ```pm2 start /home/site/wwwroot/ecosystem.config.js --no-daemon```